Flexible working – formal scheme

 • specify the date on which the extension is to end.

-You should also clearly spell out:
+You should also clearly specify:

 • that your agreement to the employee's request for flexible working is subject to the outcome of the trial period